sarthakbansal7/PZ-VB/README.md

 ### 🔴 Live Features

-**🎛️ Unified Dashboard**: Everything in one place - no more browser tab chaos
+**🎛️ Single Dashboard for Everything**

-- **💼 Bulk Transfers**: Send to multiple addresses in one transaction.
-Supports CSV uploads and saves ~80% on gas costs compared to individual transfers
+- **💼 Bulk Transfers**: Batch send to 100s of addresses.
+Upload CSV, hit send, done.
+Cuts gas costs by ~80%
-- **🎁 Airdrops**: Token distribution with claim mechanics.
-Recipients pull when ready, saving you gas on failed transactions
+- **🎁 Airdrops**: Create claimable token drops.
+No more failed txs to inactive wallets - recipients claim when they want
-- **👥 DAO Payroll**: Recurring payments for contributors.
-Set it once, automates monthly.
-Works with any ERC20 token
+- **👥 DAO Payroll**: Monthly contributor payments on autopilot.
+Configure once, forget about it
-- **📡 Token Streaming**: Linear vesting and real-time payments.
-Good for freelancers or time-locked compensation
+- **📡 Token Streaming**: Pay-as-you-go compensation.
+Perfect for freelancers or vesting schedules
-- **📄 Invoices**: Professional crypto invoicing.
-Share links, track payments, get notified when paid
+- **📄 Invoices**: Send payment requests via link.
+Track who paid, who didn't

 **Access everything from `/dashboard` - one URL, one wallet connection, done**